Hoosier History: On This Day, December 11

 Today’s Hoosier Highlights in History:

 On Dec.
 11, 1972, Apollo 17’s lunar module landed on the moon with Purdue engineering graduate and astronaut Eugene Cernan aboard, he was serving as commander the mission.
 He would become the last (or most recent) person to walk on the moon.
 When Cernan died last year, Purdue President Mitch Daniels called him a “pioneer in aviation and one of the greatest Boilermakers of all time.”
-(Watch video below from NASA of the Apollo 17 takeoff, landing and moon walk.)
+(Source: Hoosier History Highlights from the Indiana Department of Administration; Watch video below from NASA of the Apollo 17 takeoff, landing and moon walk.)

 On Dec.
 11, 1916, Indiana’s 1st state park, McCormick’s Creek, opens in the south-central part of the state as part of the Indiana’s centennial celebrations.
 It’s known for having some of Indiana’s most beautiful waterfalls – and also offers hiking, horseback riding, fishing, camping, and picnicking.
 (Photo courtesy: State of Indiana)